foxmask/django-th/README_docker.md

 # Docker for Trigger Happy

-This is a very very early stage for docker support but this should do the trick until next time
+This is a very very early stage for docker support but this should do the trick until next time based on https://docs.docker.com/engine/reference/commandline/build/ and https://docs.docker.com/compose/django/ and a bit of https://hub.docker.com/_/django/

 ## Build